1966 Waterford Senior Hurling Championship

 The 1966 Waterford Senior Hurling Championship was the 66th staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.

 Mount Sion were the defending champions.

-On 13 November 1966, Ballygunner won the championship after a 2–06 to 2–03 defeat of Mount Sion in the final.
-This was their first ever championship title.
+The final was played on 13 November 1966 at Fraher Field in Dungarvan, between Ballygunner and Mount Sion, in what was their third meeting in the final overall.
+Ballygunner won the match by 2–06 to 2–03 to claim their first ever championship title.